andreyamorim/snakegame/README.md

 # snakegame
-Basic snake game, developed with Gabriela Pinheiro's class on Digital Innovatio One platform.
+Snake game, developed with Gabriela Pinheiro's class on Digital Innovatio One platform.